Master of Teaching (Primary)

 English language requirements apply to all domestic and overseas applicants for whom English is not their first language.
 The minimum English language requirements for entry to the Master of Teaching (Primary) are as follows:

-a score of at least 4 in each of the areas of Speaking, Listening, Reading and Writing in the ISLPR.
-The ISLPR test will only be accepted if it has been administered by Migrant Projects, TESOL Unit, Queensland University of Technology or by ISLPR Language Services, Mt Gravatt, Queensland.
+- A score of at least 4 in each of the areas of Speaking, Listening, Reading and Writing in the ISLPR.
+The ISLPR test will only be accepted if it has been administered by ISLPR Language Services, Mt Gravatt, Queensland.

 Personal Suitability Requirements